Tellusant/docs/articles-posts/palmer-penguins.md

 Can a penguin's species be predicted based on these two measures?
 If so, with what confidence?
 Can a neural network be put to the task of figuring this out?

 The graph below shows that it could be done.
-It may look easy when you see the results, but behind the effort are some truly ground-breaking machine learning concepts and mathematics.
+It may look easy when you see the results, but behind the effort are some truly ground-breaking machine learning concepts and mathematics starting in 1946.
 <p align="center">
 <img src="assets/images/tellusant-palmer-penguins-kde.svg"  width="600" alt="">
 </p>

 This particular graph was created by me in ChatGPT.
-For those interested, you can also create it in Excel using Excel's new Python function together with a suitable library.
+For those interested, you can also create it in Excel using its new Python function together with a suitable library.

 ## How Tellusant Uses These Methods
 Interesting, but how does it affect companies beyond new tools like ChatGPT?
 The approach is easily used to categorize, e.g., countries r consumers.
 The graph below shows how Tellusant used this machine learing approach to classify country markets for global company.